AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 };
 ```

-This file uses _mangled_ symbol names, so you need know them upfront (by running `nm` for example).
+This file uses _mangled_ symbol names, so we need know them upfront (by running `nm` for example).

-To pass a version file to the linker we need to add `-Wl,--version-script=FILENAME` linker option
+To pass a version script file to the linker we need to add `-Wl,--version-script=FILENAME` linker option
 (or add this flag to `LINK_FLAGS` [property](https://cmake.org/cmake/help/latest/prop_tgt/LINK_FLAGS.html)
 of the cmake target).
 Let's build the library and inspect exported symbols: